Wakesurfing: Dangers

+Boats without proper exhaust routing can expose the rider to dangerous levels of carbon monoxide.
+Inboard ski-style boats direct exhaust beneath the hull, reducing CO risk.”

 With the rise of wakesurfing in recent years many individuals have attempted surfing behind boats ill-equipped to wakesurf.
 Boats with outboard motors or sterndrive propulsion are not suited for wake surfing and lead to heighted risk, possible maiming or even death.
 The only types of boats safe to surf behind are direct drive or V-drive boats, this is because the propeller is located far beneath the boat rather than behind the boat.

 Another risk associated with ill-equipped boats is Carbon Monoxide Poisoning.
 Boats designed for wake surfing direct the boat exhaust downward into the propeller stream, pushing the exhaust far away from the rider.

+The U.S. Coast Guard requires all wakesurfers to wear U.S. Coast Guard-approved personal flotation devices (PFDs).
+Many jurisdictions mandate Type III or higher PFDs for wakesurfing activities.
+Proper safety equipment also includes a designated spotter in the boat and adherence to minimum water depth requirements of at least 9 feet."